What Is an Ice Dam?

 How to Remove Ice Dam From Roof?

-Ice dam removal is not an easy process; here, we use calcium chloride melter to melt the ice.
+Ice dams removal is not an easy process; here, we use calcium chloride melter to melt the ice, which is a common method in the ice dam removal process.
 So, there are some few steps, those are-

 - By using a roof rake, we need to remove the snow of height 3 to 4 feet from the edge of the roof.
 We need to be very careful about the roof covering areas like emergency exits, walking paths, etc.